PCOS AND FERTILITY in Delhi, Faridabad, India

 WHAT IS PCOS

-Pcos and Fertility: Polycystic ovary syndrome (PCOS) is very common endocrine condition in reproductive-aged women.
+Pcos and Fertility: Polycystic Ovary Syndrome (PCOS) is very common endocrine condition in reproductive-aged women.
 It affects approximately 5-10% of young women and often leads to the difficulty conceiving.
 Women with this condition can experience irregular periods, abnormal hair growth, acne, and can have ovaries containing the multiple small follicles.

 PCOS and Infertility

-With nearly one-third of all infertility diagnoses in women, polycystic ovary syndrome, or PCOS, is the most common ovulatory disorder in women of the reproductive age.
+With nearly one-third of all infertility diagnoses in women, Polycystic Ovary Syndrome, or PCOS, is the most common ovulatory disorder in women of the reproductive age.
 PCOS negatively impacts fertility because women with this condition do not ovulate, or release an egg, each month due to an overproduction of the estrogen by the ovaries.
 Because ovulation does not occur regularly, periods become irregular and the increased levels of hormones such as testosterone can affect egg quality, inhibit ovulation, lead to insulin resistance, and increase the risk of disorders such as gestational diabetes.

 Can Women with PCOS get Pregnant